lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 The controller allows requests to come from either the TAP or the software interface.
 The interface is common between the two (maintained as external registers).
 To arbitrate between the two, a hardware mutex needs to be obtained before either side can proceed.
-The hardware mutex internally acts as a mux to block off the unselected path.
-All accesses to the request interface are also blocked until a mutex is claimed.
+The hardware mutex internally acts as a mux to block off the unselected path and all accesses to the request interface are blocked until it is claimed.
 If two requests arrive simultaneously, the TAP interface is given priority.

-The request interface consists of 4 registers (**TODO: add CSR refs**):
+The request interface consists of 4 registers:

-1. Target: Specifies the target state to which the agent wants to transition
+1. {{< regref "TRANSITION_TARGET" >}}: Specifies the target state to which the agent wants to transition.
-2. Token: Any necessary token for the transition.
+2. {{< regref "TRANSITION_TOKEN_0" >}}: Any necessary token for conditional transitions.
-3. Start: Start the life cycle transition
+3. {{< regref "TRANSITION_CMD" >}}: Start the life cycle transition.
-4. Status: Indicates whether the requested transition succeeded.
+4. {{< regref "STATUS" >}}: Indicates whether the requested transition succeeded.
-If the transition fails, report the cause.
+If the transition fails, the cause will be reported in this register as well.

 See diagram below